Blog

 Companies often need to:

-What’s changing with SBTi’s net-zero standard?
+What’s changing with SBTi’s Latest Update (Version 1.2)?

 Here are the key changes: